 Then, in a four-page opinion, the Third Circuit Court of Appeals dismissed Yohn’s ruling.
 The judges said, “there was sufficient information in the mental health literature about PTSD that the condition could have been diagnosed and presented at Glass’ trial.”

-Of course, the whole point of Yohn’s ruling was that Glass had “ineffective assistance of counsel” that had failed to do this.
-Whether “information” on PTSD existed somewhere wasn’t an issue.
-Would it have mattered if his attorney had been drunk or had fallen asleep during the case?
+Of course, the whole point of Yohn’s ruling was that Glass had “ineffective assistance of counsel” that had failed to do exactly what the Third Circuit said should have been — and could have been — done.
+“Sufficient information” on PTSD certainly existed then.
+Would it have mattered to the Third Circuit if his attorney had been drunk or had fallen asleep during the case?
 Probably not.
-As it turned out, Glass’ pathetic attorney later snitched on the mob to save his tail and disappeared into the witness protection program.
+As it turned out, Glass’ pitiful attorney later snitched on the mob to save his tail and disappeared into the witness protection program.
 He’s now dead.

 Killing and the Vietnam War

-I like to describe my view of Commer Glass’ case this way: If there was any real justice in this world, instead of sitting around Duncan Donut shops engaging in an uphill battle to establish some kind of past-due PTSD mitigation for the crimes of Glass and other lifer Vietnam veterans, the grassroots group I’m working with would be discussing the extension of mitigating compassion to release Henry Kissinger from prison after his conviction for war crimes two decades earlier.
+I like to describe my view of Commer Glass’ case this way: If there was any real justice in this world, instead of sitting around Duncan Donut shops with poor ex-cons and other committed, but powerless, citizens engaged in an uphill battle to establish some kind of past-due PTSD mitigation for the crimes of Glass and other lifer Vietnam veterans, the grassroots group I’m working with would, instead, be discussing the extension of mitigating compassion to release Henry Kissinger from prison after a conviction for war crimes two decades earlier.

-I have regularly attended Veterans Day and Armed Forces Day events put on by the Graterford inmate chapter of the Vietnam Veterans of America.
-Although now virtually blind, Glass is still president of the Graterford VVA chapter he helped found.
+I have regularly attended Veterans Day and Armed Forces Day events put on by the Graterford inmate Chapter 466 of the Vietnam Veterans of America.
+Although now virtually blind, Glass is still president of the Graterford VVA chapter that he helped found.
 The veteran inmates work hard to put on a good show of snappy honor guard drills with flags and precise commands.

 I go as a representative of Veterans For Peace.
 I have been asked several times to speak and get to express some of my views critical of US wars alongside the patriotic utterances of right-wing veterans and prison officials.
 For the veteran inmates, it’s a feel-good event in a long year of boredom, frustration and grief.
 To me it’s an irony that, on one hand, Glass publicly refers to himself as a “junkyard dog” misused and abandoned by his country, while on the other hand, he and his fellow veterans are inclined to wave the flag to emphasize their service to America.

 It’s something I’ve grappled with and have come to terms with.
 I understand completely why they do it; anyone in their right mind would do the same.
 I’ve taught writing in the Philadelphia prison for 11 years and have been in and out of Graterford and other state prisons many times.
-Prison systems in America are fortresses of assumptions very alien to people like me, and if you want access, you have to march to their drum.
-After while, you get to know corrections officers and others in the prison system and you realize many of them are just as trapped in it as you are.
+Prison systems in America are fortresses of assumptions very alien to “liberal” people like me, and if you want access, you have to march to their drum.
+After while, you get to know working class corrections officers and others in the prison system and you realize many of them are just as trapped by an insidious system as the inmates.

 Some years ago, a fellow photographer and I had hopes of making a film about incarcerated veterans.
+Show something of their lives in prison and listen to their stories in their own voices: Humanize them a bit.
 We attended meetings, and prison officials considered our request.
 In the end, we were not permitted to film in the prison.
 Then, a few weeks later, Oprah Winfrey strolled in with a camera crew.
 Apparently, it had to do with the theme of our film and that we were loose cannons lacking corporate sponsorship.
+Loose cannons without an institution behind us.
 It’s possible the climate is changing; we’re hoping a short film will be possible soon.